djvaron/Goldbach/README.md

-# Numerical verification of the Goldbach conjecture with parallel computing
+# Numerical verification of Goldbach's conjecture with parallel computing
 Authors: Ada Shaw and Daniel Varon

 ## Introduction